epogrebnyak/abacus/README.md

 A minimal, yet valid double-entry accounting system, provided as a Python package and a command line tool.

-Features chart of accounts, general ledger, accounting entries and reports (trail balance, income statement and balance sheet).
+Features chart of accounts, ledger, entries and several end-of-period reports (trail balance, income statement and balance sheet).

 ## Documentation